Andalucía, Gibraltar, and Tangier

 Le Saveur du Poisson

-This restaurant is an excellent bet for the more adventurous, featuring one room cluttered with paintings adjoining a busy kitchen.
-There are no choices here.
-Just sit down and let owner Hassan take care of the rest.
-You get a rough hand-carved spoon and fork.
-Surrounded by lots of locals and unforgettable food, you'll be treated to a multicourse menu.
-Savor the delicious fish dishes.
+This restaurant is an adventure, featuring one room cluttered with paintings adjoining a busy kitchen.
+Surrounded by lots of locals and unforgettable food, you'll dig into a multicourse meal with your rough wooden spoon and fork.
+Savor the delicious fish dishes — Tangier is one of the few spots in Morocco where seafood is a major part of the diet.
 The fruit punch — a mix of seasonal fruits brewed overnight in a vat — simmers in the back room.
 Ask for an explanation, or even a look.

 Script